rustinphares/pdf2htmlEXwiki/Mobile-Devices.md

 Mobile devices are not officially supported.
-There are so much different devices such that:
+There are so many different devices such that:

 - The developers do not have enough time and resources to test on them.
 - Sometimes the target devices are just too slow